CyberHeroRS/writeups/NahamConCTF/2023/Networks/nobigdeal.md

 ![alt text](./response.png "Response from server when connecting with Netcat")

-After looking into the network traffic in [Wireshark](https://netcat.sourceforge.net/) i noticed that the magic bytes never change and then i went on to do some research.
-That is when i found that there is a protocol called [NBD](https://github.com/NetworkBlockDevice/nbd/blob/master/doc/proto.md) which stands for `Network Block Device` and is used for sharing storage mediums over networks.
+After looking into the network traffic in [Wireshark](https://netcat.sourceforge.net/) I noticed that the magic bytes never change and then I went on to do some research.
+That is when I found that there is a protocol called [NBD](https://github.com/NetworkBlockDevice/nbd/blob/master/doc/proto.md) which stands for `Network Block Device` and is used for sharing storage mediums over networks.
 So I figured that this is the protocol the server is using.

 #### Solving the challenge

-Luckly there is a tool that can be used to connect to NBD servers called `nbd-client` but when I tryed to connect to the challenge server i got the following message: `warning the oldstyle protocol is no longer supported`.
-After doing a bit more research on the NBD github i figured out that NBD protocol has a new version of handshake which has been implemented in version 3.10 of the package.
+Luckly there is a tool that can be used to connect to NBD servers called `nbd-client` but when I tryed to connect to the challenge server I got the following message: `warning the oldstyle protocol is no longer supported`.
+After doing a bit more research on the NBD github I figured out that NBD protocol has a new version of handshake which has been implemented in version 3.10 of the package.

-In order to connect to the server I needed an older version which i found at the [NBD Surceforge](https://sourceforge.net/projects/nbd/files/nbd/).
-After downloading and installing an older version of the package i was finally able to connect to the server using following command:
+In order to connect to the server I needed an older version which I found at the [NBD Surceforge](https://sourceforge.net/projects/nbd/files/nbd/).
+After downloading and installing an older version of the package I was finally able to connect to the server using following command:
 ```
 sudo nbd-client challenge.nahamcon.com 30434 /dev/nbd0
 ```

-It executed without errors this time, but when i tried to mount the shared volume i got another error:
+It executed without errors this time, but when I tried to mount the shared volume I got another error:
 ```
 /mnt is not a block device.
 ```